 First sentence: “‘This apartment is magical,’ Aunt Analea once said, sitting in her wingback chair the color of robin’s eggs, her hair twisted up with a silver dagger hairpin.”

 Support your local independent bookstore: buy it there!

-Content: There’s swearing, including multiple f-bombs.
-It will be in the adult fiction section of the bookstore.
+Content: There is some swearing, including multiple f-bombs, and a couple of on-screen sex scenes.
+It will be in the Romance section of the bookstore.

 Celemtine’s favorite aunt has just died and left Clementine her apartment.
 She’s having a hard time with her aunt’s death, and it’s difficult to go home to a place where her aunt had filled with so much life.
 That is until she opened the door one day to seven years in the past when Iwan was staying in the apartment.
 (Poston tells you in the first sentence, that the apartment is magical.
 She meant it!)
 Iwan is an up-and-coming chef, someone who wants to make it big in the culinary world.
 But Clementine’s aunt had two rules about the apartment: 1) always take off your shoes.
 And 2) never fall in love.
 When you’re in love with someone seven years in the past, finding them in the present is an impossibility.
 Isn’t it?

 Oh, I adored this.
 I sat down to read just a bit one day and when I came up for air, I was nearly done with the book.
 Clementine and Iwan are fantastic characters, and I liked how, while this was a romance, it didn’t follow your typical romance book tropes.
 When you’re playing with time like Poston is here, you open up a whole lot more possibilities and I enjoyed that.

 It just was a perfect book to sit and read on a lazy day.
 And I’m so glad I did.